-The programs will reinforce healthcare systems; and also help procure vital life-saving medical equipment and supplies.
+The programs will reinforce healthcare systems, and also help procure vital life-saving medical equipment and supplies.
 And these programs contain mechanisms that allow other donors to rapidly expand the program, he added.

 “We invite that.
-There can be co-financing, there can be additional donors parallel with these programs, so it is important that we note that the programs are expandable.
+There can be co-financing, and there can be additional donors parallel with these programs, so it is important that we note that the programs are expandable.
 And because of the breadth that means the interested donors and other multilateral banks can reach countries around the world, the World Bank President said.

 The Bank Group’s support through grants, loans and equity investments will be supplemented by the suspension of bilateral debt service, as endorsed by the Bank’s governors.
 IDA-eligible countries that request forbearance on their official bilateral debt payments will have more financial resources to respond to the COVID-19 pandemic and fund critical, lifesaving emergency responses.

 “The bilateral debt-service suspension being offered will free up crucial resources for IDA countries to fund emergency responses to COVID-19, said Malpass.

 “Nations should move quickly to substantially increase the transparency of all their governments’ financial commitments.
 This will increase the confidence in the investment climate and encourage more beneficial debt and investment in the future, he added.